Pluviio/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is found on the const on the outside of the function and I could tell because this is where the function is actually being called on

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+What's always the same is who's dice is being rolled and what is changing is the number that comes out as a result of the rolls

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is within the function personaldice

 ### Task 3 - Stretch Goals